-Drugs or Alcohol on School Grounds
+Drugs or Alcohol on School Grounds:

-A student under the influence of drugs or alcohol; in possession of legal or illegal drugs, alcohol or look alike substances; or distributing drugs, alcohol or lookalike substances on school grounds may be suspended or provided an intervention, depending on the specifics of the situation.
-Upon return to school, the student may be referred to an evaluation for social work and/or substance abuse counseling and may be required to complete a sober contract.
+A student under the influence of drugs or alcohol; in possession of legal or illegal drugs, alcohol or look-alike substances; acting with intent to distribute drugs, alcohol or look-alike substances; or distributing drugs, alcohol or look-alike substances on school grounds may be provided an intervention or suspended, depending on the specifics of the situation.
+Upon return to school, the student may be referred for an evaluation for social work and/or substance abuse counseling and may be required to complete a sober contract.
 Multiple incidents of chronic violations of the same or similar behaviors (three to five incidents) will warrant more serious consequences and/or more intensive interventions.